rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 Across nonbrand and brand campaigns, **desktop traffic** consistently outperformed mobile traffic in terms of conversion rate, order volume, and revenue generation.
 While mobile sessions contributed incremental traffic, lower conversion rates suggest that device experience plays a role in overall campaign efficiency.

 **Ad Content (UTM Content)**

 Comparison of Google and Bing ad variations within both brand and nonbrand campaigns shows that **Bing ads** consistently achieved comparable or higher conversion rates and revenue per session despite significantly lower traffic volumes.
 This suggests that Bing ads attract higher-intent users but suffer from limited reach relative to Google ads.

-These patterns indicate that campaign performance differences are influenced not only by traffic volume, but also by device experience and ad-level targeting, highlighting opportunities for optimization beyond budget allocation alone.

-While campaign-level analysis explains acquisition performance, it does not capture how users progress through the conversion journey.
-The analysis therefore moves to funnel-level evaluation across paid and non-paid channels.

 ## Funnel Analysis (Brand vs Nonbrand)